 - S.Con.Res.
 101 (110th): A concurrent resolution honoring the University of Nebraska at Omaha for its …

 - S.Con.Res.
 99 (110th): A concurrent resolution honoring the University of Nebraska at Omaha for its …

 - S. 3476 (110th): National Integrated Public Health Surveillance Systems and Reportable Conditions Act

 - S.Res.
 625 (110th): A resolution designating August 16, 2008, as National Airborne Day.

 - S. 3187 (110th): Lung Cancer Mortality Reduction Act of 2008

 - S.Con.Res.
 80 (110th): A concurrent resolution urging the President to designate a National Airborne Day …

 - S.Res.
 481 (110th): A resolution designating April 2008 as “National Autism Awareness Month” and supporting …

 From Jan 1997 to Dec 2008, Hagel missed 99 of 3,894 roll call votes, which is 2.5%.
-This is worse than the median of 2.2% among the lifetime records of senators serving in Dec 2008.
+This is on par with the median of 2.2% among the lifetime records of senators serving in Dec 2008.
 The chart below reports missed votes over time.